The Caravan & Motorhome Book sample chapter

 High ground clearance essential

-Outside the wet season, the more rugged caravans, towed by 4WDs, readily travel Australia's Birdsville, Oodnadatta and Strezlecki tracks.
+Outside the wet season, the more rugged travel trailers, towed by 4WDs, readily travel Australia’s Birdsville, Oodnadatta and Strezlecki tracks.
 So do many well-made motorhomes and campervans with good ground clearance.
 If driven with care and in good mechanical condition, occasional such use is unlikely to damage.
 Doing so regularly though almost certainly will.
 It may also invalidate warranty.

 The main exceptions include the upper part of Cape York (north of Weipa), some tracks off the Gibb River Road, the upper north-west part of the Kimberley, the Canning Stock Route and the Simpson Desert Crossings.